Good to Go (toll collection system): SR 167 HOT (High Occupancy Toll) Lanes

 The pilot project on State Route 167 was launched in 2008 to test a new congestion management tool in Washington, allowing solo drivers to pay an electronic toll for use of existing high-occupancy vehicle lanes, without having to stop.
 It consists of a single HOT lane in each direction running along State Route 167 between Renton and Auburn in King County.
-Carpools of two people or more, transit, vanpools and motorcycles may still use the HOT as a regular HOV lane, free of charge and without a transponder.
+Carpools of two people or more, transit, vanpools and motorcycles may still use the HOT as a regular HOV lane, free of charge but will need the transponder as it is the only way to communicate that you are an HOV vehicle: all vehicles without a transponder are tolled even with multiple people in the car.
 If vehicles have two or more occupants and do not have a declarable occupancy (Flex) pass, the transponder must be covered by a metallic object or they will be charged a toll.
 The pilot project was extended through June 2013 by the state legislature in 2011.
 In 2016 the HOT lane was extended 3.5 mi south to Algona.

 The intent of the project was to utilize and manage the excess capacity in the HOV lane to improve traffic throughput in adjacent lanes.
 Toll rates vary based on the level of congestion to ensure that traffic in the HOT lane speed are at least 45 mph, even when the regular lanes are congested.